Social Media Showdown: This Week on the Social Interwebs (March 7-11)

 Google also unrolled a new feature this week: site-blocking.
 Google now gives you the option to block an entire domain from your search results.
 Google has added a link next to “Cached” for each result that reads “Block all thewebsite.com results.”
 Clicking it will prompt a confirmation from you as well as a chance to undo it (you will be prompted to log in to your Google account if you had not already done so).
 Google will compile and save a list of sites that you have blocked.
 So the next time you are searching, if a blocked site would have appeared, Google will notify you that some search results have been blocked, and it will not show up in your results.
 Although Google is not currently including popularly blocked sites in their search algorithm, they did have this to say (from the Google Blog): “[W]hile we’re not currently using the domains people block as a signal in ranking, we’ll look at the data and see whether it would be useful as we continue to evaluate and improve our search results in the future.”
 We will definitely keep our ears perked to any new developments on this.

-LinkedIn: Earlier this week, business networking site LinkedIn launched LinkedIn Today a social news service geared to the busy professional.
+LinkedIn: Earlier this week, business networking site LinkedIn launched LinkedIn Today (recently rebranded as your LinkedIn feed) a social news service geared to the busy professional.
 LinkedIn Today aggregates a list of articles and links shared by your friends, contacts and connections as as well as news articles trending in your industry.
 The idea here is that because you trust your co-workers and connections, if they share an article, it is most likely something you should pay attention to.
 Users will be able to easily access popular news in their industry, news that is trending across many industries, and subscribe to industry-specific news feeds, depending on personal interests.
 For the professional in a time crunch, this can prove to be most vital.

 Facebook: Watch out Netflix, there’s a new cowboy in town.
 Warner Brothers announced this week that it is teaming up with Facebook and will be providing “rentable” movies on the social networking site.
 The first movie to be released via Facebook, blockbuster hit The Dark Knight, will cost about 30 Facebook credits, or $3, and be available for 48 hours.
 The movies are viewed in-browser, and are not currently available for download.
 Warner Brothers says they will begin offering additional movies for download in the coming months.
 Will Facebook’s new movie watching capabilities pose a threat to online mega-movie rental service Netflix?
 Only time will tell, but we’re eager to see what happens.